Scratched Eye/Corneal Abrasion Treatment

 - There is pain, change in vision, or increased sensitivity to light after a scratch or trauma to the eyeball.

-- There is a foreign object lodged in the eye or eyelid.
+- There is a foreign object lodged in the eye or eyelid or under the eyelid.

 - Something hit the eye at high speed or with high force.